 The limitation of production, distribution and technical development are covered by the prohibitions stipulated under article 6(b) of the RCL.
-In a 1997 decision concerning Trafo SA, the RCC qualified as abusive the decision of the undertaking not to supply raw materials to competitors, thus limiting distribution to the prejudice of consumers.
+In a 1997 decision concerning Trafo SA, the RCC decided that the decision of the undertaking not to supply raw materials to competitors, thus limiting distribution to the prejudice of consumers, was abusive.